Moses Tladi

-Moses Tladi (1903–1959) was a self-taught artist who was the first black painter to have had a formal exhibition in South Africa and the first black artist to exhibit at the South African National Gallery.
+Moses Tladi (1903–1959) was a self-taught artist who was the first black painter to hold a formal exhibition in South Africa and the first black artist to exhibit at the South African National Gallery.

 Early life

 Moses Tladi was born and brought up in 1903 Lobethal, GaPhahla, in the northern part of South Africa.
 He was the son of a traditional healer who made a living by working creatively in iron, and a mother who was a gifted potter.
 Tladi spent his early years herding cattle.
 His parents converted to Christianity under the influence of the Berlin Missionary Society, and he was educated at the Lobethal Mission in the now Limpopo Province.
 Tladi, like many young men of the time, went to Johannesburg in search of work.
 By the mid-1920s, he found employment as gardener at Lokshoek, the home of mining company employee, Herbert Read in the fashionable suburb of Parktown.